-We will always need trees and unfortunately you can only recycle a limited number of times (the fibre threads shrink too much in length after 4-6 times of being recycled), we can still save a considerable amount of trees as well as the natural inhabitants that live within the forests.
+We will always need trees and unfortunately you can only recycle a limited number of times (the fibre threads shrink too much in length after 4-6 times of being recycled), but this means we can still save a considerable amount of trees as well as the natural inhabitants that live within the forests.
 And not forgetting the oxygen generating benefits of trees.
 If each person in the UK recycled just 10% more paper it would save roughly 5 million trees each year.

-*We ‘borrowed’ these facts from the lovely people at www.wasteonline.org.uk
+*We ‘borrowed’ these facts from the lovely people at www.recylingbins.co.uk